wewriteapps/FWRD/README.rst

     libraries such as Jinja, Cheetah, Mako, etc. The default output format is XML passed through an XSL stylesheet.
-Helpful formatters are available so you can change the output to be JSON, YAML, etc. without any extra "work"; just let your method return it's results and it will be converted to something useful.
+Helpful formatters are available so you can change the output to be JSON, YAML, etc. without any extra "work"; just let your method return a standard Python type (dict, list, etc) and it will be converted to something the browser can use.

-    However, if you really need to use an alternative formatter you can do so by creating a "plugin" for the ``Response``.
+    However, if you really need to use an alternative formatter you can do so by creating a plugin for the ``Response``.

 ORM
     We don't feel that we should dictate what database you use, so we don't